CarVac/MeleeConchRuleset/ruleset.md

 All communication between the controller and console must be either via wires or a wireless protocol that prevents interference.

 It must not be possible to simultaneously connect two controllers to one wireless receiver, or one controller to two wireless receivers.
+(The Wavebird is not permitted.)

 ## Input Layout